stillenklipse/EjectaCheckUrl/README.md

 Checks if application is available on iPhone then allow you to open it via the url.

+Add the files to the ejecta project in the Source/Ejecta/EJUtils folder.
+Make sure they are added to the project to be compiled.

 Example Usage:
 ```
 if( window.ejecta ){